How to Measure and Increase Product Engagement in 2021

 While most product engagement managers won’t have control over marketing campaigns, they can control what happens inside their product.

-Fortunately, there are a lot of in-app marketing techniques you can use to drive product engagement.
+Fortunately, there are a lot of in-app marketing techniques you can use to create essential visibility and for driving engagement.

 One of these is a changelog.
 This is essentially a list of changes you make to your product.
-That can include new features, minor updates, and even bug fixes.
+That can include new features, key features, other existing features, minor updates, and even bug fixes.

-You can then provide a notification whenever you release an update, or even display your changelog automatically.
-Your users will then see the update about your new feature and can go and check it out for themselves.
+You can then provide notification whenever you release an update or even display your changelog automatically.
+Your users will then see the update about your new feature and can go and check it out for themselves, which will increase feature adoption and product usage.

 Another technique is to present users with a pop-up modal when they log in for the first time after you’ve released a new feature.

-The modal can sell the benefits of your new feature, and include a CTA that directs users to try it out.
+The modal can sell the benefits of your new feature and include a CTA that directs users to try it out.
+Here’s how Asana uses pop-up modals to announce new features in-app.

 Do use these modals sparingly, however, as they’re often seen as intrusive and aggressive by your users.